PratikWayase/fine-tune-Llama2/README.md

 but when u run training arguments they show you you not install torch / accelerate thats why you mention version of that in my case i use torch==1.10.0 like this not this !pip install torch

-3)
-    model_name = "NousResearch/llama-2-7b-chat-hf"
-  dataset_name = "databricks/databricks-dolly-15k"
-  new_model = "llama-2-7b-databricks-dolly"

-so here u confuse what is new model ? new model means any name you want to give your finetuned model. later it will help you in inference.